robstoll/atrium/README.md

 ## Report
-Following on the example in [Write own Assertion Functions](#write-own-assertion-functions) we show here how you write the function, so that it supports i18n.
+Following on the example in [Write own Assertion Functions](#write-own-assertion-functions) we show here how you need to write the `isMultipleOf` function, so that it supports i18n.
 This way the report could be generated in another language.

 The difference lies in the first argument passed to `createAndAddAssertion`;